ropensci-archive/roweb2/content/blog/2018-09-18-datapackager.md

 #### rOpenSci

-DataPackageR was a departure from the [usual tools](http://www.gregfinak.com/#software) we develop, which live mostly on [BioConductor](http://bioconductor.org).
+`DataPackageR` was a departure from the [usual tools](http://www.gregfinak.com/#software) we develop, which live mostly on [BioConductor](http://bioconductor.org).
 We thought the [rOpenSci](http://ropensci.org) community would be a good place to release the package and reach a wider, more diverse audience.

 #### The onboarding process

 Onboarding was a great experience.
 [Maëlle Salmon](https://github.com/maelle), [Kara Woo](https://github.com/karawoo), [Will Landau](https://github.com/wlandau), and [Noam Ross](https://github.com/noamross) volunteered their time to provide in-depth, comprehensive and careful code review, suggestions for features, documentation, and improvements in coding style and unit tests, that ultimately made the software better.
-It was an impressive effort (you can see the github issue thread for yourself [here](http://www.github.com/ropensci/onboarding/issues/230)).
+It was an impressive effort (you can see the GitHub issue thread for yourself [here](http://www.github.com/ropensci/onboarding/issues/230)).

 The current version of the package has **100% test coverage** and comprehensive documentation.
 One great benefit is that as I develop new features in the future, I can be confident I'm not inadvertently breaking something else.

 ropensci encourages a number of other best practices that I had been somewhat sloppy about enforcing on myself.
-One is maintaining an updated `NEWS.md` file which tracks major changes and new features, and links them to relevant github issues.
+One is maintaining an updated `NEWS.md` file which tracks major changes and new features, and links them to relevant GitHub issues.
 I find this particularly useful as I've always appreciated an informative NEWS file to help me decide if I should install the latest version of a piece of software.
 The [online handbook for ropensci package development, maintenance and peer review](https://ropensci.github.io/dev_guide/collaboration.html)  is a great resource to learn about what some of those other best practices are and how you can prepare your own software for submission.

 ### Using DataPackageR